 Together they developed a proposal to train 10 youth to be motorcycle set-up and pre-delivery mechanics.
 Ward over-enrolled to serve 12 students, thinking some would drop, but 11 graduated and 11 were placed in training-related employment.
 This program contract experienced a 110% job placement rate.

 Ward and Sharon are happily married and have two children, Eddie and Ali.
 They have been managing the school together since 1993, when MTTI first received approval from the RI Board of Governors for Higher Education to operate as a post-secondary career and technical school.
-Their son, Eddie, joined the staff as an Admissions Representative; he is currently the Assistant Director.
-Their daughter Ali provides employment assistance to students as a Career Services Specialist and recently became MTTI's Director of Student Services..
+Their son, Eddie, joined the staff as an Admissions Representative; and is now the Director of Operations.
+Their daughter Ali began as a Career Services Specialist and is now MTTI’s Director of Student Services.
 Eddie and Ali will offer continuity to the mission of MTTI as the school moves forward in the future.
 MTTI offers a challenging and rewarding career opportunity where they can, together with an outstanding, dedicated staff, be part of a place that helps people change their lives.